rosy-j/Mountain-Madness-2022/README.md

                Martin Tesar (mta117@sfu.ca)
                Rosy Jiang (imposter) <-- ubc student

 Brief Description: Our ambiguous project is a speed test that tests how fast you can type the words speed test.
-At the end we output how many words per minuite you can type.
+At the end we output how many words per minute you can type.

 Instructions:
     1.